dpgrabowsky/Matlab-Turtlebot_Controller_App/README.md

 Step 2: Choose method of path generation (Toggle Live PP):

-    a) Live Pure-Pursuit (PP): Path/MotionCommands are generated according to pure-pursuit algorithm on the fly according to feedback from wheel endcoders
+    a) Live Pure-Pursuit (PP): Path/MotionCommands are generated according to pure-pursuit algorithm on the fly according to feedback from /odom topic.

     b) Offline Pure-Pursuit (PP): Path/MotionCommands are generated offline assuming that Turtlebot kinematic motion model represents perfect motion.